The Green Card Interview

-Finally, the officer will ask about your relationship: How you met, when you decided to get married and whether you want to have or already have children.
+Finally, the officer will ask about your relationship: How you met, when you decided to marry and whether you want to have or already have children.
 The point of these questions is to verify that you are in a real, good faith marriage.

 Do you need a lawyer for your green card interview?
 This is a very personal choice and depends on the complexity of your case and your money situation.

 That said, we can offer some help how to decide whether to hire an immigration attorney.
 We start by asking what purpose the attorney will serve if he or she at the green card interview with you.
 Let’s review those:

 The interview will be in a private office with only you, perhaps your family member, and the USCIS officer.
 If an attorney is present, he or she can make sure that the officer conducts the interview properly.
 For example, an officer may pressure you to answer questions that have no impact on the case but can be embarrassing or something you don’t want to share.
 The attorney makes sure the interview doesn’t involve unnecessary information.

 Green card interview questions are often about your past.
 If your past is factually complicated (i.e. a long story), then the attorney can help to explain it.
-For example, let’s say you were arrested by immigration a long time ago.
+For example, let’s say immigration arrested you a long time ago.
 An immigration attorney can help explain your story clearly, and in a way that the officer understands.
 Without an attorney, your answers to the green card interview questions may be misunderstood.
 If the officer misunderstands your answers, it can result in a denial.